frederickaplan/fdh/files/PART3/fdh-3-3.md

 - Why Deep Learning stuggle wih the Game of Life : https://bdtechtalks.com/2020/09/16/deep-learning-game-of-life/

+## To be developped

+- Limitation analyse by Godel on current logic : Concept and analogies
+- Possibility of refounding mathematics on a formalization of analogies (cf Homologous pairs, Douglas Hofstadter Fluid Concepts and Creative Analogies)

 ## Currenty Not used (maybe to move somewhere else)

 Early logic : Finding the rules of reasonning